1924 Pittsburgh Panthers football team: At Grove City

 Pitt scored in the first period on a 56-yard run by John Harding.
 "The little halfback careened through the middle of the line.
 His way was well paved down the field by Mad Marsh Johnson, who cut down two would-be tacklers who were striving manfully to force Jack to the sideline.
 Milo Gwosden converted the try-for-point into an 'ace' with a placement kick."
-Pitt led 7 to 0.
+Pitt led 7–0.
 Late in the same period Pitt gained possession at midfield and advanced the ball to the 2-yard line as time expired.
 On the second play after switching ends of the field, Andy Gustafson bulled into the end zone for the last touchdown of the day.
-Gwosden again made the point after and Pitt was ahead 14 to 0.
+Gwosden again made the point after and Pitt was ahead 14–0.
 A few minutes later Gwosden missed an 18-yard field goal.
 Harding also muffed one late in the fourth quarter.
 Grove City never threatened Pitt's goal, but they missed two field goal attempts.

 The Panthers earned 13 first downs to the Grovers 6, but the telling statistic was Grove City only completing 4 passes out of 23 attempts.
 "Sloppy handling of the ball by receivers and throwers disgusted the fans, while Captain Harry Brian, halfback, failed at tossing and then muffed three successive passes which would have meant heavy gains."

 Grove City finished the season with a 3-5-1 record in Coach Bowser's first year.

 The Pitt lineup for the game against Grove City was Blair McMillin (left end), Zoner Wissinger (left tackle), Ulhardt Hangartner (left guard), Marsh Johnson (center), Noble Frank (right guard), Thomas Murdoch (right tackle), Milo Gwosden (right end), Alfred Amann (quarterback), John Harding (left halfback), Jesse Brown (right halfback) and Andy Gustafson (fullback).
 Substitutes appearing in the game for Pitt were Howard Linn, Ralph Chase, William Ashbaugh, John Kifer, Robert Irwin, Harold Akins and Carl Sauer.
 The game was played in 15-minute quarters.